alexander-kastil/az-204/readme.md

   - Paid or MSDN Subscriptions.
 Please do not use a Production Subscription for Training
   - [Azure Trial Subscription](https://azure.microsoft.com/en-us/free/)

-> Note: Azure Passes can only be used once per e-mail account (Live ID)
+> Note: Azure Passes can only be used once per e-mail account.
+Please do not use Azure AD Accounts.

 ## Contributing